rust-lang/rfcs/text/0000-no-more-extern-crate.md

 backwards-compatibility hazard for crates which previously depended on a crate, didn't import it with `extern crate`, and had a root-level item with an overlapping name (although this seems like an extreme edge case).
-- How can we prevent having to use `extern crate` whenever we need to import a macro?
-In a future "macros 2.0" world it may be possible to import macros using some other syntax, which could resolve this issue.